Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 Your income (W-2s, pay stubs, or tax returns for self-employed people)

-Your debts (they’re calculating your DTI—debt-to-income ratio)
+Your debts (they’re calculating your debt-to-income ratio)

 Your assets (bank statements may be requested if your credit is borderline)

-If your DTI is above 50%, or your credit card balances are maxed, you’re not getting approved.
+And let’s be clear: if your DTI is above 50%, or your credit card balances are maxed, you’re not getting approved.
+They want to see low revolving debt and high repayment ability—not just a score.

 What You Can’t Use LightStream For

 If you’re not quite where you need to be, don’t just keep applying and hoping something hits.
+Here’s what actually helps:

 Raise your credit score: Lower your card balances to under 30% usage.
 Fix any errors.
 Make on-time payments.